 Is It Illegal to Drive Without an MOT?

-Driving your car without an MOT is illegal, dangerous, and unsafe unless you are going to an MOT test center or garage.
-MOT tests are required by law to ensure the safety of the driver, passengers, and other road users while the vehicle is on the road.
-Driving without a valid MOT certificate if your car is more than three years old is illegal because you may endanger yourself and other road users.
+Driving without a valid MOT is illegal and unsafe, except when traveling to an MOT test center or garage for repairs.
+MOT tests are mandated by law to ensure the safety of the driver, passengers, and other road users.
+Driving without a valid MOT certificate is illegal for vehicles older than three years, as this could endanger yourself and others on the road.

 How Much Does A Failed MOT Cost?

 If your vehicle fails its MOT, the cost of retesting may be minimal or nonexistent, aside from the cost of necessary repairs to make the vehicle safe to drive.
 In some cases, you may be eligible for a reduced MOT fee; otherwise, you’ll be required to pay the full price for another MOT test.

 If your vehicle fails an MOT test, you’ll likely choose to have the faults repaired in order to obtain a pass certificate.
 Once the repairs are completed, the garage can perform a partial retest on the vehicle, which only covers the components that initially failed.
 This process is quicker than retaking the entire test, and there is typically no fee for a partial retest.

 What are the Penalties for Driving Without a Valid MOT?